 - swelling of the tongue, lips, or throat

-- going blue around the mouth, lips, or the tips of the fingers or toes
+- blue tinge around the lips, fingertips, or toes

-Anaphylaxis is a medical emergency and requires immediate treatment.
 If you’ve experienced anaphylaxis before, your doctor has likely prescribed an EpiPen.
 This is an auto-injected dose of epinephrine, which is a fast-acting type of adrenalin.
 It’s used to relieve severe immune system reactions to allergens.
-You should see your doctor as soon as possible after the use of an EpiPen, even if your symptoms are significantly reduced or eliminated completely.

 If you have a pineapple allergy, you should avoid both canned and fresh pineapple.
 You also shouldn’t drink pineapple juice if you’re allergic to pineapple.